 Before he was producing hit shows like Spartacus: Blood and Sand and The Blacklist, Daniel Knauf was an aspiring writer working as a health insurance broker.

-Taking inspiration from his disabled father, Knauf churned out a feature-length script called Carnivale — which was met with near unanimous rejection.
-Knauf was forced to shelve it for almost a decade, continuing with his day-job in the meantime.
+Taking inspiration from his disabled father, Knauf churned out a feature-length script called Carnivale and was met with near unanimous rejection.
+Knauf shelved it for almost a decade.

-Tired of working in insurance, Knauf decided to self publish Carnivale on his website, this time as a potential television pilot.
-The script managed to get the attention of HBO, and quickly turned into one of the cable channel’s most ambitious and expensive shows (this was before Game of Thrones and the era of premium programming).
+Tired of working in insurance, Knauf self-published Carnivale on his website and this time as a potential television pilot.
+The script got the attention of HBO, and turned into one of the cable channel’s most ambitious and expensive shows (this was pre Game of Thrones).

-While Carnivale only lasted two seasons, the show is still fondly remembered and launched Knauf’s career in entertainment, during which he has served as a writer and producer on a number of titles.
+While Carnivale only lasted two seasons, the show launched Knauf’s career in entertainment.

 3. John Dies at the End – David Wong (Jason Pargin)